MRCIEU/python_and_health_ds_training/pre-course-installation-guide.md

 https://github.com/MRCIEU/python_and_health_ds_training/raw/refs/heads/main/environment.yml

 If you have already known how to work with git repositories, you could also clone this repository locally and use the local environment.yml file there.

+Please avoid using a directory with whitespaces in it.
+E.g. `D:\My work\PythonShortCourse` is not a good one as it contains whitespace between `My` `work`.
+This is likely to cause a problem on Windows, while Mac may also suffer.

 # Step 2: Install a conda distribution